 Replay: Enverus 2021 ERCOT Summer Outlook

 Did you miss our latest web presentation of our summer outlook for ERCOT in 2021?
 The replay is now available to watch on demand.
-Click here
+Click here to watch!

 ** 4CP is a program where participants can lower their cost of transmission service by reducing their power consumption during the peak interval (calculated every 15 minutes) of each of the four summer months in ERCOT beginning in June and ending in September.